marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.markdown

 # Deploy
 ## Development
-Let``s deploy a sample application in the development project.
+Deploy a sample application in the development project.
 For this we change back to the development project with `oc project development`

 ```